 - Takes extra time to put on and remove.

-For various reasons, a mom may be walking with her child after dark.
-This wrist link strap with reflective tape aims to keep both of you safe from motor vehicles and other hazards.
+This wrist link strap with reflective tape aims to keep parents and toddlers safe from motor vehicles and other night hazards.

-Both the coil and wristband feature reflective tape.
+The coil and wristband both feature reflective tape.
 If you find yourself traveling consistently with your children when it is dark outside, this wrist link strap may be the most useful.

-It also features a lock system.
-The key is on the adult wristband, so once the wrist cuff is on your child, it can’t be taken off.
-This is a great option for parents of special needs children who struggle to keep their wrist cuff on.
+We like the unique lock system on this strap.
+The adult wristband contains a key, and once the wrist cuff is on your child, they can’t take it off without unlocking it.
+This is a great option for parents of special needs children who struggle to keep their wrist cuffs on.

 The cord between the two wrist cuffs is made of stainless steel covered in PU plastic and striped with reflective paint.
-The cord can extend up to 5 feet.
+The cord can extend up to 4.92 feet or 8.2 feet, depending on the leash color.

-The cuffs are made of breathable mesh and Velcro.
-The fabric was designed to be anti-stick so it moves comfortably on the wrist.
+The cuffs are made of breathable mesh and Velcro and move comfortably on the wrist.

 - Reflective safety tape.